Newcomb ball: Early development

 Baer invented the game of Newcomb as the result of an effort "to place before her students a game that could be easily arranged, could include any number of students, could be played in any designated time and in any available space".
 The game was first publicised in an article by Baer in the Posse Gymnasium Journal, where the name "Newcomb" was first coined.
 A more detailed paper was later prepared for the American Physical Education Association, which was received with "hearty approval".
 Baer first officially published a description of the game in 1895, together with the first book of rules for women's basketball.

 Originally, Newcomb ball involved two teams placed facing each other in a small gymnasium, the object being for one team to "throw the ball into the other team’s area with such direction and force that it caused the ball to hit the floor without being caught."
 This was called a “touch-down” and scored a point for the throwing team.

+Events

+Today's Cooperative Game is called Newcomb.
+Newcomb ball is a dying sport with hardly any competitive events conducted.

+Mamanet

+CSIT and World Mamanet Federation have competitions.
+Newcomb similar to Mamanet.